LBMC/Fontro_Aube_2019/fasta_generator/README.md

 Then make sure that `python 2.7` is installed along with the following module:
 * mysql.connector (version 2.4.1)

-And run the following commands :
+And run the following commands (this operation may take some time):

 ```sh
 python2 src/make_control_dictionaries.py